 Due to various non-disclosure agreements, he couldn’t share any juicy tidbits from the set, but he did say that Kate Winslet was great to the crew and a pleasure to work with.
 Despite getting along very well with Ms. Winslet, she did not ask Breslin to “draw her like one of his French girls.”

-Kudos to Kate for keeping her cool despite the fact that mimicking the quirky Delco accent made her want to “throw things.”
-P. S. She nailed it.
+Kudos to Kate for keeping her cool despite the fact that mimicking the “very specific” Delco accent made her want to “throw things.”
+P. S. She nailed it, as shown on SNL.